 On Windows 10 (and on Windows 11), as of this writing, two versions of the Windows Subsystem for Linux (WSL) are available, including versions 1 and 2.

-WSL 1 was the original release, and it introduced the ability to run Linux distros natively alongside Windows 10.
+WSL 1 was the original release and introduced the ability to run Linux distros natively alongside Windows 10.
 WSL 2 is the second version that now uses virtualization to run the Linux kernel inside a lightweight virtual machine, offering the same benefits as the first version, plus better system performance and full system call support compatibility.

 To check the WSL version installed on Windows 10 or 11, use these steps:

-Search for Command Prompt (or PowerShell), right-click the top result and select the Run as administrator option.
+Search for Command Prompt (or PowerShell), right-click the top result, and select the Run as administrator option.

 wsl --list --verboseQuick tip: You can also write the command like this:

 Under the “Version” collum, confirm the WSL version installed on Windows 11 or 10.

 Once you complete the steps, if the output is 2, then WSL2 is installed on your machine.
 Since the command became available with version 2, if you get an error or there is no version number, you have WSL1 installed on Windows.